axvr/axvr.io/projects/teg/index.md

-This device was a proof of concept, and performed brilliantly and fully worked, with only four modules and four tea light candles, it was able to charge a mobile phone to full charge.
+This device was a proof of concept, and performed brilliantly and fully worked, with only four modules and four tea light candles, it was able to charge a mobile phone.
 (I recommend not testing this on your own phone as it may break it if the wiring was not correct or a component was damaged).

 At some point in the future I may try to make a more efficient version of this.
 Feel free to use this design or modify it as you wish.